Tourist attractions of Kenya

 This forest merges with the mangroves, which you can explore on boat trips.
 The mangroves are visited by a number of birds, including flamingos and the area is an important breeding area for a number of different fish.

 Just northwest of Nairobi and southeast of Lake Nakuru, Lake Naivasha is the highest lake in the Great Rift Valley and offers a fantastic place to observe some of the 400 different birds in the region.
-You can enjoy a visit to the lake from Loldia House, which which sits at the lake edge and makes a great base before your visit to the Masai Mara.
+You can enjoy a visit to the lake from Loldia House, which sits at the lake edge and makes a great base before your visit to the Masai Mara.
 Visit the lake with Loldia’s resident ornithologist for great changes of seeing and learning about these fascinating species.
 You will then spot various animals on game drives and river cruises, such as the hippos and different birds.

 Enjoy cruises on the lake to spot cormorants, pelicans, herons, kingfishers, and eagles.
 The other birds include jacanas, egrets, bee-eaters, and storks.
 You will then see the millions of greater and lesser flamingos at the lake edges.